corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/node/management-console/index.md

 These files can be downloaded from Artifactory: <a href="https://software.r3.com/artifactory/webapp/#/artifacts/browse/tree/General/corda-gateway-plugins">`corda-gatewayplugins`</a>.

 {{< note >}}
-Apache Log4j dependency has been updated to version 2.16.0.
+In version 1.0.2, Apache Log4j dependency has been updated to version 2.16.0.
 This is to prevent exposure to security issues raised with earlier versions of Log4j.
 {{< /note >}}

 ## Installation